Xeno125/Garrys-Mod-Japanese-License-Plate-PSD/README.md

   [YouTube Video](https://youtu.be/4wwFOTvKwLU?si=BpiWCzugDTZ12VIB)

-  Photoshop and VTFEdit arent required but heavily recommended
+  Photoshop and VTFEdit arent required but are heavily recommended